SeanDutt/SeanDutt/README.md

 # Hello, I'm Sean 👋

 Welcome to my GitHub profile!
 I'm a passionate software engineer with a diverse skill set and a love for creating innovative solutions.
-Below, you'll find my 2023 year-in-review.
+Below, you'll find my 2023 year-in-review, as well as my proudest accomplishments (so far) in 2024.

 ## 2023 Year in review: